larien/aprenda-go-com-testes/criando-uma-aplicacao/websockets/websockets.md

 What `within` does is take a function `assert` as an argument and then runs it in a go routine.
 If/When the function finishes it will signal it is done via the `done` channel.

-While that happens we use a `select` statement which lets us wait for a channel to send a message.
+While that happens we use a `select` statement which lets us wait for a channel para send a mensagem.
 From here it is a race between the `assert` function and `time.After` which will send a signal when the duracao has occurred.

-Finally I made a helper function for our assertion just to make things a bit neater
+Finally I made a helper function for our assertion just para make things a bit neater

 ```go
 func assertWebsocketGotMsg(t *testing.T, ws *websocket.Conn, esperado string) {